-In Massachusetts, a charge of operating under the influence (OUI) can have serious consequences, in terms of jail time, your driver's license, and your wallet.
-It's critical to hire a Massachusetts OUI attorney who will fight for you.
+In Massachusetts, the punishment for an OUI can be serious.
+It can mean jail time, losing your driver’s license, and losing a lot of money.
+It’s critical to hire a Massachusetts OUI attorney who will fight for you.

 If you are under 21 when the offense occurred, there are different penalties and laws on OUI in Massachusetts.

 OUI law in Massachusetts is complex and depends on your specific situation.
 Consult with an experienced drunk driving lawyer in Massachusetts about your situation before relying on the below information.

 If you have been convicted of OUI before, you could be eligible for a 24D disposition.

 Will I go to Jail for an OUI in Massachusetts?

 A first-time OUI in Massachusetts does not require jail time, but the judge can sentence an OUI offender to up to two-and-a-half years in jail (House of Corrections).
 This jail time can be served on weekends or holidays for a first offense OUI in Massachusetts.
 This can be suspended for up to two years of probation.